 For the reconstruction of the graph underlying the Markov random field, the edge set $\mathcal{E}$ is captured by the parameter $\mathbf{\Theta}$: nodes $j,j' \in \mathcal{V}$ are connected by a direct edge $(j,j')\in \mathcal{E}$ if and only if $\mathbf{\Theta}_{j, j'} \neq 0$ (by the Hammersley-Clifford theorem, \citealp{Lauritzen1996}).
 This gives a simple parametric criterion to assess local Markov (in)dependence.
 Moreover, the parameter $\mathbf{\Theta}_{j,j'}$ can be interpreted as an interaction parameter between variables $Y_{j}$ and $Y_{j'}$.

-We refer to the distribution from Display (\ref{res_joint_distr}) as the pairwise (joint) MRF distribution.
+We refer to the distribution from Display (\ref{res_joint_distr}) as the pairwise MRF distribution.
 After normalization of (\ref{res_joint_distr}), the joint distribution $P_{\mathbf{\Theta}}(\mathbf{Y})$ is fully specified by sufficient statistics and base measures of the exponential family members.
-For practical and illustrative puroposes, the remainder will feature only four common exponential family members, the \textit{GLM family}: the Gaussian (with constant variance), exponential, Poisson and Bernoulli distributions.
-For instance, let $\mathbf{Y}$ be a collection of $p$ variates that are Bernoulli distributed conditionally on the other variables.
-Then $T(Y_{j}) = Y_{j}$ and $h(Y_{j}) = 1$, and the resulting distribution is the Ising model.
-Similarly, when the variates of $\mathbf{Y}$ are conditionally Gaussians, $T(Y_{j})=Y_{j}$ and $h(Y_{j}) = \exp[ -\frac{1}{2}(\mathbf{\Sigma}^{-1})_{jj} Y_{j}^2]$ produce the Gaussian graphical model.
+For practical and illustrative purposes, the remainder will feature only four common exponential family members, the \textit{GLM family}: the Gaussian (with constant variance), exponential, Poisson and Bernoulli distributions.

 The joint distribution $P_{\mathbf{\Theta}}(\mathbf{Y})$ formed from the variate-wise conditional distributions need not be well-defined for arbitrary parameter choices.